miklevin/MikeLev.in/pipulate.md

 The best techniques in SEO involve running Python locally to do lightweight crawls and keyword investigations.
 Not everything is a large framework or a new
-$X-dollars-a-month service.
-Sometimes it's just learning enough Python basics to do small investigations with the power-tools built into Python ***for free*** plus a little guidance.
+$x-dollars-a-month service.
+Sometimes it's just learning enough basics to do small investigations with the power-tools built into Python ***for free*** plus a little guidance.
 That's Pipulate.

 <a href="https://pipulate.com/">Learn more about Pipulate.</a>